sabotagedninja/obsidian-smart-selection/README.md

 3. Click **Browse** and search for **Smart Selection**.
 4. Click **Install**, then **Enable** the plugin.

-Or clone this repository and run it locally — See [[#Local Development]] for details.
+Or clone this repository and run it locally — See [Local development](#local-development) for details.

 ## 🔧 Setup